 Leaders must embody and bring their company values to life through not only corporate communications but their everyday behaviours and interactions with colleagues.
 Here are some ideas for bringing company values to life:

-- Acknowledge and reward value-aligned behaviours through bonuses, prizes, peer-voting, at a company-wide team day or via a real-time peer-to-peer recognition system (such as a #wins channel in Slack).
+- Acknowledge and reward value-aligned behaviours through bonuses, prizes, and peer-voting, at a company-wide team day or via a real-time peer-to-peer recognition system (such as a #wins channel in Slack).

 Inkling Insight: At our bi-annual Inkling DDD (Dream, Deliberate and Deliver) team visioning days, we each vote for a team member who we believe has best lived our company values and behaviours.